projectnavex/project-navex/reddit.md

-# Project Navex, an NDS generator website
+# Project Navex

 Hello fellow NSFs & NSmen combatants!

 I'm sure many of you guys have felt the pain of preparing your NDS right before a navigation exercise or mission.
 Measuring the MGR and azimuth over and over again and wasting time that could be spent preparing or simply resting in bunk for a little more before the outfield.

 Fret not, because over the last (and final hehe) 2 months, my friend and I have been working on an Navigation Data Sheet (NDS) generator program and it is finally ready for release on [projectnavex.com](https://projectnavex.com)!

 ---

 **How to use:**

 The tool is very straightforward and easy to use!